 Figure 8.
 Tumescent technique is the gentle infiltration of dilute local anesthesia, make the fatty tissue numb with loss of pain sensation allowing gentle energy assisted liposuction to be performed without the need for general anesthesia.

 Once the local anesthesia, also called tumescent anesthesia, is completed, the energy-assisted devices – VASERLipo™, SmartLipo™ and BodyTite™ – are deployed to liquefy, coagulate and tighten.
 Once this phase has occurred, this liquefied, coagulated fat is immediately aspirated with a gentle, small, blunt-nose tipped micro-cannula.

 Figure 9.
 This figure shows the very small size of the modern micro cannula’s which are used to finally removed the liquefied fat.
 Their tiny size helps minimize the risk of any pain, bruising or discomfort.

 What are the most common areas liposuction is performed?

 The most common areas to have liposuction performed with energy-assisted devices in women include the abdomen, love handles, flanks, bra line, outer thigh, inner thigh, inner knees, neck and jawline and, rarely, the calves and ankles.
-For men, the most common areas of liposuction include unwanted breast tissue – called gynaecomastia – as well as love handles and double chins.
+For men, the most common areas include unwanted breast tissue – called gynaecomastia – as well as love handles and double chins.

 Figure 10.
 Common areas where liposuction is performed for both women and men.